roackb2/cyberloop/README.md

 }
 ```

-### Supporting Interfaces (Reserved for Future Use)
+### Optional Meta-Control Interfaces

-These interfaces are defined but not currently used in the inner/outer loop architecture.
-They're kept for future scenarios requiring more complex control:
+These interfaces support advanced scenarios but are not required for basic usage:

 - **`Policy`** - Base policy interface (extended by ProbePolicy)
-- **`StrategySelector`** - Dynamic policy selection based on failure types
+- **`StrategySelector`** - Multi-strategy routing based on failure types
-- **`FailureClassifier`** - Categorizes failures for routing decisions
+- **`FailureClassifier`** - Diagnoses complex failure modes
 - **`TerminationPolicy`** - Multi-objective stopping criteria

-See [docs/dev-notes/unused-interfaces.md](./docs/dev-notes/unused-interfaces.md) for details on why these are currently unused.
+**Reference implementations** are provided in `src/reference/` for learning purposes.
+Most applications use a single ProbePolicy and don't need these components.
+See the GitHub adapter for the recommended pattern.

 ---